An official website of the United States government

 Explosives Safety

-DESR 6055.09, Edition 1 Defense Explosives Safety Regulation (January 2019)
+DESR 6055.09, Edition 1, Change 1 Defense Explosives Safety Regulation (February 2024)

 Establishes explosives safety standards for the Department of Defense, These standards are designed to manage explosives-related risk associated with DoD operations and installations by providing protection criteria to minimize serious injury, loss of life, and damage to property.